DARTH-git/Handbook-R/README.md

 # Handbook-R
 A handbook on the use of R for decision modeling

+This repo contains outdated files, please go to the new repo (https://github.com/DARTH-git/R-Handbook) for the most updated version of the handbook.

 ## Full list of Contributors:

   * [Eline Krijkamp](https://github.com/krijkamp)